Go Back

 • Wrap tightly and rest for at least 30 mins but I prefer an hour.

-• If you don't want to make a mess then blitz the eggs and flour in a food processor, it's how I often do it!
-Pulse until the eggs are really evenly distributed then take the blade out, squeeze into a ball and bring out onto the bench to knead.
+• If you don't want to make a mess then mix in a food processor.
+Pulse the eggs and flour until evenly distributed (coarse breadcrumb texture) then take the blade out, squeeze into a ball and bring out onto the bench to knead as normal

 Rolling